Ring circuit: Installation standards

-Unfused spurs from a ring wired in the same cable as the ring are allowed to run one socket (single or double) or one fused connection unit (FCU).
-Before 1970 the use of two single sockets on one spur was allowed, but has since been disallowed because of their conversion to double sockets.
-Spurs may either start from a socket or be joined to the ring cable with a junction box or other approved method of joining cables.
+Unfused spurs from on a ring circuit wired in the same cable as the ring are allowed to run one socket (single or double) or one fused connection unit (FCU).
+Before 1970 the use of two single sockets on one spur was allowed, but has since been disallowed because of the popularity of double sockets.
+Spurs may either start from a socket on the ring or be joined to the ring cable with a junction box or other approved method of joining cables.
 BS 1363 compliant triple and larger sockets are always fused at 13A and therefore can also be placed on a spur.
 Since 1970 it is permitted to have more spurs than sockets on the ring, but it is considered poor practice by many electricians to have too many unfused spurs in a new installation.

-Where loads other than BS 1363 sockets are connected to a ring circuit or it is desired to place more than one socket for low power equipment on a spur, a BS 1363 fused connection unit (FCU) is used.
-In the case of fixed appliances this will be a switched fused connection unit (SFCU) to provide a point of isolation for the appliance, but in other cases such as feeding multiple lighting points (putting lighting on a ring though is generally considered bad practice in new installation but is often done when adding lights to an existing property) or multiple sockets, an unswitched one is often preferable.
+Fused connection units (FCU) are in the BS 1363 accessories family conaining a 13A fuse.
+The FCU is design to supply fixed with or without flexible cables.
+The fuse is to protect the flex.
+They come in switched and unswitched versions.

 Fixed appliances with a power rating of 3 kW or more (for example, water heaters and some electric cookers) or with a non-trivial power demand for long periods (for example, immersion heaters) may be connected to a ring circuit, but it is strongly recommended that instead they are connected to their own dedicated circuit.
 However, there are plenty of older installations with such loads on a ring circuit.